 Gathering Information Elsewhere

 Of course, it’s important for employers to seek out the right advice and guidance when it comes to Health and Safety, not least to ensure compliance with legislation.
-The Health and Safety Executive is the ‘go to source’ for most businesses in the UK.
+The Health and Safety Executive is the ‘go to source’ for most businesses in the UK, and will detail more safety trends.
 A variety of Government agencies frequently provide information and guidance on certain issues.

-With the advent of social media, people can also pick up some handy tips and advice, and we predict a sway towards this type of ‘information gathering’.
+With the advent of social media, people can also pick up some handy tips and advice, and we predict a sway towards this type of ‘information gathering’ for new safety trends.

 Social media has actively proven that it can be a great source for all kinds of up-to-date information on health and safety, very often delivered in ‘reader-friendly’ bite-sized portions of advice – always much easier to digest!
 LinkedIn, for example, is an ideal way to look for information based on or around the work environment.
 Employers are able to participate in active discussions in groups with other likeminded professionals, or share their queries and thoughts on LinkedIn.

 Applying just one of these safety trends to your workplace could prove to be worthwhile in the long run.
 Simply communicating with your employees, and in turn encouraging them to share with each other to learn as a team, as well as using social media to your advantage, should prove to be beneficial to your employees and your business.